header-langage

 Scan to Download the APP

-Bitunix Analyst: Escalating Middle East Conflict Puts BTC’s “Digital Gold” Narrative to the Test
+Bitunix Analyst: Escalation of Conflict in the Middle East Puts BTC to the Test as "Digital Gold"

-In summary, this is not merely a geopolitical trading event, but a stress test of BTC’s narrative positioning.
-The key is not short-term price direction, but whether capital chooses to incorporate BTC into core defensive allocations during periods of elevated risk.
+In summary, this is not merely a geopolitical event-driven trade, but a pressure test on BTC's narrative positioning.
+The key lies not in short-term fluctuations, but in whether funds choose to include it in their core hedge allocations during a period of rising risk.

 举报 Correction/Report